Striking Perspective Photography From Across Canada

-Here’s a great example of perspective in photography.
-Marc Labelle of Fredericton writes, “My girlfriend Sarah Macfarlane, our little boy Jack and our super sidekick dog Copper shared a great adventure as we travelled out west.
-From Badlands to mountain passes, we endured weather of all kinds including rain, snow, fog, hail and drought—now that’s about as Canadian as you can get!”
+Here’s an inspired example of perspective photography from the talented Marc Labelle of Fredericton.
+“My girlfriend Sarah Macfarlane, our little boy Jack and our super sidekick dog Copper shared a great adventure as we travelled out west,” Marc writes.
+“From Badlands to mountain passes, we endured weather of all kinds including rain, snow, fog, hail and drought—now that’s about as Canadian as you can get!”

 Jen Hirst of Calgary shares this awesome shot of the Calgary Tower rising from the downtown core.

 If you enjoyed this collection of perspective photography, be sure to check out our gallery of Canada’s most beautiful lighthouses.